php-dev-br/laravel-doc-pt-br/homestead.md

 MAIL_ENCRYPTION=null
 ```

-Once Mailpit has been configured, you may access the Mailpit dashboard
+Once MailHog has been configured, you may access the MailHog dashboard
 at `http://localhost:8025`.

 <a name="configuring-minio"></a>